deangela/ideation-and-prototyping/week_3.md

 <td valign="top" width="48%">
 <ul>
     <li>(if applicable this week) <a href="constant_input_choices.md">constant input</a></li>
+    <li>Slack your top 3 creators for the <a href="creative_process.md">Creative Process Annotated Bibliography &amp; Video Documentary</a> project.
+You are not limited to the list provided in the previous link.
+The main requirement is that there is enough research material available regarding your creator's process.</li>
     <li>Watch the following, write a response, and post to your process website</li>
       <ul>
       <li><a href="http://everythingisaremix.info/watch-the-series" target="_blank">Eveything Is A Remix Series</a></li>